mitxel-m/get_routino_DB/README.md

-# Script to get routing files for QMapShack-Routino
+# Script to get routing files for QMapShack-Routino in one go.

 *(Leeme [en castellano](Leeme.md) )*